NickLindstrom/villageville/README.md

 ### `npm run start`

-Runs the app with both server and client side in the development mode.\
+Run it the root folder and it will run the app with both server and client side in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.